From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Conclusions

-The large $n$ analysis developed here provides a natural foundation for a $1/n$ expansion on graphs, enabling both the study of critical behavior and the calculation of non-universal quantities.
-Extending our results to the antiferromagnetic case, especially on graphs that allow frustration, will be particularly interesting, since there the low temperature limit is not simply governed by the Laplacian.
+The large-$n$ analysis developed here provides a natural foundation for a $1/n$ expansion on graphs, enabling both the study of critical behavior and the calculation of non-universal quantities.
+Extending our results to the antiferromagnetic case, especially on graphs that allow frustration, will be particularly interesting.
 Finally, the same framework can be extended to the quantum regime.
-In the large $n$ limit of the $O(n)$ quantum rotor model on graphs, we expect the resulting saddle point equations and Lagrange multipliers again to reveal regimes dominated by the Laplacian or Adjacency spectra.
+In the large-$n$ limit of the $O(n)$ quantum rotor model on graphs, we expect the resulting saddle point equations and Lagrange multipliers again to reveal regimes dominated by the Laplacian or Adjacency spectra.